 Digestive System - Anatomy of the alimentary canal including liver and pancreas, functions of saliva and gastric juices.
-Movement of alimentary tract - swallowing, peristaltic movement and movements of intestine, digestion & absorbtion.
+Movement of alimentary tract - swallowing, peristaltic movement and movements of intestine, digestion & absorption.

-Excretory System: Structure of kidney, nephron; mechanism of formation of urine and Excretory System micturition structure and function of skin.
+Excretory System: Structure of kidney, nephron; mechanism of formation of urine and Excretory System micturition.